omenyayl/dataset-annotator/README.md

 #### Line
 The line tool lets you create an annotation that is comprised of two points.
 To place a line left click to place the starting point, and left click again to place the second point.
 #### Rectangle
 This tool lets you create classic rectangle style annotations.
-Similar to the line tool, left click to place the first point, and left click once again to place the second point.
+Similar to the line tool, left click to place the starting point, and left click once again to place the finishing point, once the rectangle covers your desired object.
 #### Polygon
 This is a tool for more intricate labels.
-Left click to place new points, there is no limit on how many points you can place.
-End your annotation by clicking on the initial point for the polygon in order to close it.
-A polygon must have a minium of three seperate points.
+Left click to place new points of a multisided shape.
+End your annotation by clicking on the initial point of the polygon, as this will close out the figure.
+There is no limit on how many points you can place, but the polygon must have a minimum of three separate points.
 #### Polyline
-For line intricate line labeling.
-This tool works similarly to the polygon tool, but does not require you to close your annotation.
-To end a polyline annotation, right click to *place your final point*.
-A polyline annotation has no minimum or maximum amount of points.
+Polyline is used for intricate line labeling.
+Left click to place the initial point.
+Click other new points to change the direction of the line.
+To end a polyline annotation, right click. **This will place a final point**.
+A polyline annotation has no maximum amount of points.

 ### Labels and editing
 '''
 Labels menu
 '''
+On the right-hand\* side of the current image you are ready to label, there are three buttons, two in deep blue and one in gray.
+Under the two deep blue buttons is a list of the existing annotations.
+The top deep blue button changes names depending on what tool is selected, while the second deep blue button has the title ‘action’.
+This side display will not show all annotations on the image, only annotations that fall under the tool currently in use.
+For example, if you have the polyline tool selected, only the poly lines you’ve created will appear on the display list.
+For multiple annotations of a certain tool on a single image, you might need to scroll under the tool title to see all of the objects.
-The menu on the upper right handside of the labeling canvas will display a list of existing annotations, according to your selected tool.
-The left hand field as a numeric field made to correspond to defined actions across multiple frames (see the next section).
-The middle field is a field for the the annotation's label.
-The right hand trashcan button deletes labels.
+For each annotation, there are two fields and a trash can icon.
+The left-hand field is a numeric field made to correspond to defined actions across multiple frames (see the next section).
+The right-hand field is a name field for the annotation's label, such as “car”.
+The right-hand trashcan button deletes the annotation completely from the image.

+\**When operating in a smaller window, this list moves to below the image*

 #### Auto-labeling
-Upon labeling an annotation, newly created annotations will be created with the same name.
-This is done to make labeling a sequence of the same object through frames very quick and easy to do.
+Upon labeling an annotation, the next annotations created will have the same name.
+This is done to help label a sequence of the same object through frames more efficiently.
+However, you can easily change the name of the new annotation by typing it in the name field of the annotation.

 #### Editing annotations
 Each annotation has large circles at their respective corner and end points.
 By left clicking and dragging on these points you can edit existing labels.
 By clicking on these points you can also select an annotation both on the canvas and in the existing annotations menu.
 Note that there is no way to add more points to an existing annotation.